MariosGvr/MariosGvr/README.md

 Biologist 🧬 transformed into Data Scientist 👨🏽‍💻
 -----------------------------------------------------
+BSc in Biology | MSc in Bioinformatics and Biomedical Data Science

+I am currently working at Mayo Clinic, FL as a Bioinformatician interested in long-read sequencing technologies for discovering simple and complex genomics variants and RNA isoform analysis.

 💻 Coding since 2018, fascinated by the endless possibilities of the vast amount of biological data I decided to follow a different path into Biomedical Data Science.